progressive-instruments/phrasa-docs/docs/getting_started.md

   grid (scale g-maj)
   zone g3

-use Phrase-1
+use Template-1
-use Phrase-2
+use Template-2
 ```
-`Base-Phrase`
+`Composition`